activityclub/pointspaced/README.md

+# Point Space Daemon (psd)

+(try to not think of adobe psd, different psd)

+PSD collections and aggregates data into a very neat data structure made up of collections of hashes.

+It lets us to ask the question "how many points did this user get from this point in time, to that point in time?"

+PSD does this in such a way that its almost as cheap to query a summary from a specific second in a specific day 82 days ago, to now, filtered by an activity type, and broken down in whatever granularities you like, as it is, to just ask for what was logged for today alone.

+We use this for 30 day challenges, 24 hour challenges and every leaderboard you see, including our new bracket system!
+We can tell what your leaderboard looked like at a certain point in time, and compare that to your leaderboard now, or anyones elses.
+You can [download the app](http://activity.club) and see.

 ## curl
 curl -d uid=327 -d gid=0 -d did=1 -d sid=9 -d tz=-13600 -d ts=1460663780 -d thing=cred -d value=123 "http://localhost:1155/v1/write"